ubccr/xdmod-python/docs/developing.md

        release's section in `CHANGELOG.md`.
 Note that single newlines are interpreted as line breaks, so you may need to reformat the description to break the lines where you want them to break.
+    1. Where it says `Describe this release`, paste in the contents of the release's section in `CHANGELOG.md`.
     1. Where it says `Attach binaries`, attach the built distribution (the `.whl` file) that was uploaded to PyPI.
     1. Click `Publish release`.
     1. Go to the [GitHub milestones](https://github.com/ubccr/xdmod-data/milestones) and close the milestone for the version.

 ## After release
 1. If this is a minor or patch release to a version that is not the most recent major version,
     1. For each major version above this release's major version, in a Pull Request,
         1. Add the entry for this version to the `CHANGELOG.md`.